aeron-io/agrona/README.md

 You require the following to build Agrona:

 * The Latest release of Java 17.
-Agrona is tested with Java 17 and 21.
+Agrona is tested with Java 17, 21, 25 and the next available EA build.

 Full clean and build: